rukbotto/vim-config/README.markdown

 $ ln -svf ~/.vim/.gvimrc ~/.gvimrc
 ```

-Create a local `.vimrc` file in your home directory, so you can overwrite
+Create a `.vimrc.local` file in your home directory, so you can overwrite
-variables, setup color scheme / airline theme and spelling settings:
+variables, setup color scheme / airline theme and add spelling settings:

 ```bash
 $ touch ~/.vimrc.local